llmrb/llm/README.md

 ## About

-llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, DeepSeek, Ollama, and LlamaCpp.
+llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, xAI (grok), DeepSeek, Ollama, and LlamaCpp.
 The toolkit includes full support for chat, streaming, tool calling, audio, images, files, and JSON Schema generation.

 ## Features